kriszwart/ZwartifyOSv1/README.md

 - **Production-ready features**: RAG, memory, scheduling
 - **Bring your own API key** - no middlemen, no vendor lock-in

-The demo GIF shows the ZwartifyOS homepage and key features.
+The demo video shows the ZwartifyOS homepage and key features.
 See G-SAC create agents from natural language prompts in the `/create-agent` interface.

 ---